ChinmayPushkar/fund-aid/README.md

 ## License

-The HushPay project is licensed under the MIT License.
+The FundAid project is licensed under the MIT License.

 ## Contact